cuonglannguyen/ProtoAug_lightweight/README.md

-# image-classification-pytorch
+# ProtoAug lightweight
-This repo is designed for those who want to start their projects of image classification.
-It provides fast experiment setup and attempts to maximize the number of projects killed within the given time.
-It includes a few Convolutional Neural Network modules.You can build your own dnn easily.
+This repo is of ICML 2025 paper Provably Improving Generalization of Few-shot Models with Synthetic Data (the lightweight version)

 ## Requirements
 Python3 support only.
 Tested on CUDA9.0, cudnn7.